Have you heard of the Rolex murder?

 Can You Work It Out?

 Back in 1990, Albert Johnson Walker was an Ontario financial consultant and Sunday school teacher who was facing 32 counts of fraud.
 He’d scammed over £1.67 million out of his fellow church-goers and friends, and become Canada’s most wanted man.
 He decided to flee to Europe with his 15-year-old daughter, leaving his wife to look after their other children, under the guise of a skiing trip.

 Walked fled to London, pretending to be a wealthy American businessman called David Davis.
 He met Elaine Boyes and Ronald Platt, a friendly couple who told Walker how much they wanted to move to Canada.
 Walker saw his opportunity.
-He offered the couple directorship of his company, and sent them on various business trips.
+He offered the couple directorship of his company and sent them on various business trips.

 By 1996, Walker was living with his eldest daughter Sheena as husband and wife.
 They had two young children, whose birth certificates cited Ronald Platt as their father.
-Walker regularly spoke Ronald and Elaine, and eventually learnt that the couple had split.
+Walker regularly spoke Ronald and Elaine, and eventually learned that the couple had split.
 While Elaine stayed in Canada, Ronald flew home and started living just streets away from Walker and his daughter.

-Realising the game was up, Walker invited Ronald on a family holiday to Devon to cheer him up.
+Realizing the game was up, Walker invited Ronald on a family holiday to Devon to cheer him up.
 While Sheena and the children played, Walker and Ronald went for a trip on Walker’s yacht.
 Four miles out, Walker hit Ronald round the head with an anchor, before tying it around his body and throwing him into the sea.